19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Death Ward.md

 | Range    | Touch                                                                          |
 | Domains  | [Life](../../Spell%20Domains/Life.md), [Death](../../Spell%20Domains/Death.md) |

-You can only cast this spell at dawn or dusk.
+You can only cast this spell at dawn or dusk and only once per day.
 It lasts for a full day.

 If the affected creature would start [Dying](../../../../Game%20Procedures/Conditions/Dying.md) because it has 0 [HP](../../../../Player%20Characters/Derived%20Statistics/Health%20Points.md), it instead has 1 HP, and then the ward breaks, ending this spell's effect.